-Doctors are trying to get to the bottom of why a 4-year-old girl develops a sudden thirst just before her father turns off her bedroom light at night.
+Doctors are trying to establish why a 4-year-old girl develops a sudden thirst at bedtime every night.

 So far doctors are at a loss to explain why Pyper Small experiences a mysterious urge to drink water as soon as her pretty little head hits the pillow.

 After setting up cameras to observe Pyper’s bedtime rituals, researchers discovered a range of other inexplicable symptoms including hunger, an irrational fear of the dark and repeatedly urinating.

 ‘I just hope they get to the bottom of it’, sobbed her father Stephen.

 ‘It must be awful needing water the second your head hits the pillow?
 I can’t imagine what she’s going through’.

 Stephen then gave a brief insight into what a typical bedtime with Pyper would involve: